 We maintain an investment portfolio in accordance with our written investment policy.
+The primary objectives of our investment policy are to preserve principal, maintain proper liquidity to meet operating needs and maximize yields.
 Our investment policy specifies credit quality standards for our investments and limits the amount of credit exposure to any single issue, issuer or type of investment.
-Our investments consist of debt securities of various types and maturities of one year or less and are classified as available-for-sale.